Skip to content

 By late 2018, the city suddenly decided the whole park should be erased to build a giant levee with a new park on top.
 They based their decision on a report they later insisted did not exist.
 Our Freedom of Information Law (FOIL) request and appeals shook the report loose, but it was heavily redacted.
 The city grudgingly unredacted part of it, revealing many alternatives to the current plan in the Value Engineering Study.

 Now, they are carrying out the most destructive, least-community-friendly option: they closed nearly 60 percent of the park in early December 2021 and began demolishing it.
-They promise to reopen the area when it’s done, then close the rest of the park for demolition and levee building.
+They have reopened a big synthetic turf ballfield so far.
+Soon, they will close the rest of the park for demolition and levee building.
 It is scheduled to take five years (but when has NYC ever done anything on schedule?).
 Costs are exceeding the original $1.45 billion budget.

 LES Breathe